vitessio/website/content/en/docs/19.0/reference/programs/vtorc/_index.md

       --table-refresh-interval int                                  interval in milliseconds to refresh tables in status page with refreshRequired class
-      --tablet_manager_grpc_ca string                               the server ca to use to validate servers when connecting --tablet_manager_grpc_cert string                             the cert to use to connect --tablet_manager_grpc_concurrency int                         concurrency to use to talk to a vttablet server for performance-sensitive RPCs (like ExecuteFetchAs{Dba,AllPrivs,App}) (default 8)
+      --tablet_manager_grpc_ca string                               the server ca to use to validate servers when connecting --tablet_manager_grpc_cert string                             the cert to use to connect --tablet_manager_grpc_concurrency int                         concurrency to use to talk to a vttablet server for performance-sensitive RPCs (like ExecuteFetchAs{Dba,App} and CheckThrottler) (default 8)
       --tablet_manager_grpc_connpool_size int                       number of tablets to keep tmclient connections open to (default 100)
       --tablet_manager_grpc_crl string                              the server crl to use to validate server certificates when connecting
       --tablet_manager_grpc_key string                              the key to use to connect